Badgie/CuraMultiSlice/README.md

 #### Max depth
 The *Max depth* field will take an integer between 0 and 9 (inclusive).
 This value denotes the maximum depth of nested directories that MultiSlice will traverse.

+Leaving this field blank will default to using 0, i.e. only the root directory will be searched.

 #### Preserve directories in output
 The *Preserve directories in output* checkbox will enable/disable preserving the same directory structure in the output directory as it was in the root directory.